Originally posted: September 11th, 2017, with my updates: April 11th, 2023

 Kura Sushi offers and serves up menu items using only organic products that also have NO MSG, NO Artificial Sweeteners, NO Preservatives, and NO Artificial coloring for “customers’ health and safety.”

-This might be a shocker for some but Japan’s food culture goes back several thousand years, so soy sauce (Water, Soybeans, Wheat, Salt), miso (Soybeans, Salt, Koji), and a million other foods came about due to preservation (one reason why salt was so valuable).
+No preservatives might be a shocker for some, but the food culture of Japan goes back several thousand years.
+So soy sauce (water, soybeans, wheat, salt), miso (soybeans, salt, koji), and a million other foods came about due to preservation, which is one reason why salt was so valuable.

-That is the entire ingredients list for soy sauce and miso, but that blue cheese dressing, aside from the blue cheese needs refrigeration and artificial preservatives (a lot).
+That is the entire ingredients list for Kikkoman soy sauce and many popular brands of miso, but that blue cheese dressing, aside from the blue cheese needs refrigeration and a laundry list of artificial preservatives.

 I do like the sushi at Mitsuwa market, so I was hoping Kura would be on par with their nigiri sushi.
 Unfortunately, I think the nigiri was some of their weakest offerings because the first thing I noticed was that the “neta” (sushi toppings) looked almost paper-thin.
 It looked as though the fish was planking the rice.